-Next is what Comodo previously called their "corporate" certificate, although that term seems to have disappeared from their site.
-Anyway, this is the certificate that's not free.
+The "business class" certificate is not free.
 To issue it, Comodo requires some actual validation of your identity (such as scanning your driver license); this would enhance its value in the eyes of your recipients if you don't have other contact with them.
 Because of its very low price with verification, it appears to represent the best value of all the links listed on this page, so long as you have no hitches in getting your certificate.
 But, you very well might, because their system is somewhat unwieldy to begin with, and their customer service is poor.
 Also, their methods are slightly less secure; for example, the retrieval password is sent through unencrypted e-mail.

-Another well-known provider, offering different levels of e-mail digital signing certificates.
+Another well-known provider, offering two classes of e-mail digital signing certificates.
 They have also recently started using the VeriSign class designations.

-This first link is for individuals.
-It requires no verification, and therefore provides the lowest level of assurance.
-The cost is $20 per year.
+Their Class 1 offering requires no verification, and therefore provides the lowest level of assurance.
 Frankly, you would only use this if you have some reason not to use a free offering from another provider for a non-verified certificate.

-The next link is for certificates that go for $45 per year, and do require verification of your and your company's identity and ownership of your e-mail address.
-These are offered only with a minimum purchase of five certificates, but come with some extra services mostly related to encryption, which might be of interest to a small company with otherwise unmanaged e-mail security.
+Class 2 certificates do require verification of your and your company's identity and ownership of your e-mail address.
+These are offered only with a minimum purchase of five certificates, though, and come with some extra services mostly related to encryption, which might be of interest to a small company with otherwise unmanaged e-mail security.

-Until a few years ago, GeoTrust offered a certificate called My Credential, with telephone verification of identity and a low price of $20.
+Several years ago, GeoTrust offered a certificate called My Credential, with telephone verification of identity and a low price.
 The Equifax name appeared in their certificates, because GeoTrust purchased Equifax in 2001 and used their root certificates for many years after.
-GeoTrust was then purchased by VeriSign in 2006, which is now owned by Symantec.
-They half-heartedly continued offering My Credential for a few years, and have now finally discontinued the service.
-Their page now directs you to Symantec's website to buy a certificate, which refers you to DigiCert, since Symantec sold their certificate business to DigiCert in 2017.
+GeoTrust was then purchased by VeriSign in 2006, which was purchased by Symantec in 2010.
+GeoTrust half-heartedly continued offering My Credential until 2013, then discontinued the service.
+GeoTrust's page now directs you to Symantec's website to buy a certificate, which refers you to DigiCert, since Symantec sold their certificate business to DigiCert in 2017.
 We leave the link here for reference only.